ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ### Navigation Mobile CSS

 This tutorial focuses on the CSS you need to create a mobile navbar.
 Please make sure to watch this video until the end.

+Corrections:

-I made a small mistake by using absolute positioning instead of fixed positioning.
+- I made a small mistake by using absolute positioning instead of fixed positioning.
 I explain the fix (changing two property values) at the end of the video.
+- Please remove the "active" class that I assigned to overlay and the menu (around 19:03).
+I only added this to illustrate how adding a class can help us visually represent state.

 {{< vimeo 394817880 >}}